aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 In his article, Katz mentions the K-24 and other cameras with a focal length from 24 to 36 inches.
 These were often carried by the F-5 and F-6, and Katz refers to them in examples in his article. (reference)

-However, while reading about the RB-36D, I read about the “Boston Camera”.
+However, while reading about the RB-36D, I read that it could be equipped with something called the “Boston Camera”.
 The Boston Camera had a focal length of 240 inches, and:
 “a photo interpreter could detect a golf ball from an altitude of 45,000 feet (14,000 m)” (reference)